RailcardsBusiness

 The Swiss rail network is operated by SBB.
 SBB train ticket prices are based on travel and not on the type of trains.
 You will find available return tickets (standard price, one way or round trip), Multiple journey tickets (for six individual trips on a pre-determined itinerary) and the City-Ticket (including a one-day transportation pass from the city of departure or arrival).

-Cheap train tickets from Lucerne to Geneva
+How do I find cheap train tickets from Lucerne to Geneva?

-Be flexible with your travel times
+1. Be flexible with your travel times

-Choose a slower or connecting train
+3. Choose a slower or connecting train

-On some of the busier routes, you might also have the option to take a slower or connecting train.
-It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
-Plus, you'll have more time to enjoy the view of the countryside!
+On some busier routes, you might have the option to take a slower or connecting train.
+It may take longer than some high-speed or direct services, but if you have some extra time on your hands, you might find a cheaper fare.

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.